corpusant-ai/riff-api/README.md

         'prompts': [
             { "text": "chillstep pop" },
         ],
+        'lyrics': (
-        'lyrics': "Hello from outer space\nCan you hear me?", },
+            "Hello from outer space\n"
+            "Can you hear me?\n"
+            "I'm a satellite\n"
+            "And I want to be by your side"
+        ),
+    },
 ).json()